-During 2014 and 2015 the Group was refinanced through further debt investments of Mr. Samih Sawiris of total CHF 151.2 million as well as a new bond placement of CHF 50 million and a credit arrangement with a Swiss bank of CHF 30 million.
+During 2015 and 2016 the Group was refinanced through further debt investments of Mr. Samih Sawiris of total CHF 142.6 million as well as a new bond placement of CHF 50 million, a credit arrangement with a Swiss bank of CHF 40 million and financing by the government up to CHF 48 million for the development of the ski area, of which CHF 11.7 million were received in 2016 and the residual amount will be received based on the progress of the development of the ski area.